mapprotocol/docs/map-protocol/validator/QuickStart.md

   }
  ```

-## How To withdraw voted map
+## How To withdraw tickets

 ### Step 1:

 [revokePending](Marker.md#RevokePending):

-If your vote is not active in pending, use 'revokePending'commond.
+If your vote is not active , use 'revokePending'commond.

 [revokeActive](Marker.md#RevokeActive):

 If your vote is active, use 'revokeActive'commond.
-Both of these methods will put the map in nonvoting map
+Both of these methods will put the map in your nonvoting map

 ```bash
 Detailed introduction